ThatGuyOverTher/Frost/frost-wot/bin/readme.en.txt

 connections from different hosts than localhost!
 After startup of Frost you can change the 'availableNodes' setting in the options dialog.

+If (and ONLY if) you inadvertently choosed the wrong freenet version during the update, you can set the correct version by changing the frost.ini file.
+Find the line "freenetVersion=" and set it to "freenetVersion=05" or "freenetVersion=07".